elisa-laviolette/archeosync/README.md

 5. **Configure features layer**: Optionally select a polygon/multipolygon layer for features
 6. **Validate configuration**: The plugin will validate all settings
 7. **Save settings**: Click OK to save your configuration

+### Recording Preparation

+1. **Select entities**: In your QGIS project, select entities in the configured Recording areas layer
+2. **Open Prepare Recording**: Go to Plugins → ArcheoSync → Prepare Recording
+3. **Review selection**: The dialog will show the number of selected entities and display them in a table
+4. **Prepare recording**: Click "Prepare Recording" to continue (only enabled when entities are selected)

+The table displays entity names sorted alphabetically.
+Names are extracted from:
+- Layer display expressions (from the Display tab in layer properties)
+- Common name fields (name, title, label, etc.)
+- Feature IDs (as fallback)

 ### Configuration Options